ontodev/robot/docs/validate.md

 * The following rule types are called _presence_ rule types.
 They place restrictions on whether a cell in a given column can have data or not, and may take a value of either `true` (equivalently: `t`, `yes`, `y`) or `false` (equivalently: `f`, `no`, `n`).
 If no truth value is supplied, `true` is assumed.

     * is-required
-        * When set to `true`, this indicates that cells in this column should have data, possibly conditional upon an optional when-clause.
+        * When set to `true` (implicitly or explicitly), this indicates that cells in this column should have data, possibly conditional upon an optional when-clause.
 E.g. `is-required (when 'Crotalus atrox' subclass-of 'vaccine')`
     * is-excluded
-        * When set to `true`, this indicates that cells in this column must be empty, possibly conditional upon an optional when-clause.
+        * When set to `true` (implicitly or explicitly), this indicates that cells in this column must be empty, possibly conditional upon an optional when-clause.
 E.g. `is-excluded (when 'Crotalus atrox' subclass-of 'vaccine')`

 * The following rule types are called _query_ rule types.
 They involve queries to the reasoner.
-Consider the example rule `<query-type> 'vaccine'`.
-Given the query types below, we have the following corresponding reasoner queries:
+Consider the example rule: `<query-type> 'vaccine'`.
+Replacing `<query-type>` with each of the below results in the following corresponding reasoner queries:

     * subclass-of
         * queries the reasoner to verify that the class represented in the current cell is a subclass of the class 'vaccine'